mccurcio/mccurcio.github.io/pages/about.md

 ---
-title: About
+title: About Matt C
 permalink: /about/
 ---

-# About Matt
+# Welcome

-Welcome,

 I am a Scientist, Sales-Specialist, Patient Educator, and a Data Scientist.

 Among my qualities are Dilgence, Inquistiveness and Resourcefulness.

 My tools include Writing, Presentation, Statistics, Data Science, R, and Python to impart ideas.

+*Matt*

 ## Have a Question?